Grizak/todo-aggregator/README.md

 ## Feedback & Contributions

 Found a bug or have a feature request?
-Feel free to reach out or leave a review on the marketplace!
+Feel free to reach out, add an [issue](https://github.com/Grizak/todo-aggregator/issues) in the github repo or leave a review on the marketplace!

 **Enjoy organizing your TODOs!** ✨